rsc-cis133DA-in-v12/CIS133DA-L11-Project-Template/README.md

 5. On the reset button, add the onclick attribute so that the **formReset** function runs when the button is clicked.
 6. On the submit button, add the onclick attribute so that the **formSubmit** function runs when the button is clicked.
 7. After the closing form tag, add a paragraph with a statement letting the user know the form has been reset.
-   1. Apply an id to the paragraph.
+   - Apply an id to the paragraph.
 The ID should match the JavaScript statement: `resetMessage`.
+   - Style the ID selector (on your external stylesheet).
-   2. Apply an inline style to the paragraph that sets the visibility of the paragraph to "hidden".
-You want the statement to be hidden until the Reset button is clicked.
+      - The visibility should be set to "hidden". ***You want the statement to be hidden until the Reset button is clicked.***
+      - Set the font to be bold and red.
 8. Within the footer element, within the same paragraph as the copyright information, utilize the appropriate elements and attributes to achieve the following:
-   1. After the small element, add the text and dash: Last Modified -
+   - After the small element, add the text and dash: `Last Modified -`
-   2. Create an inline element with an id and value of your choosing.
+   - Create an inline element with an id of `lastModified`.
 This is where the last modified information will be placed.

 ## Example Reset Message
 This is an example of what should happen when you click the reset button.